-Only shareholders of record at the close of business on March 29, 2007 will be entitled to vote at the meeting or any adjournment(s) thereof.
+Only common shareholders of record at the close of business on March 19, 2008 will be entitled to vote at the meeting or any adjournment(s) thereof.
 Information concerning the matters to be considered and voted upon at the Annual Meeting is set out in the attached Proxy Statement.
-Our 2006 Annual Report for the year ended December 31, 2006 is also enclosed.